 The previous day, I reached Morena after a hassle free train ride from Delhi.
 This dusty town is not very appealing at first sight.
-I had made a failed trip to this place once before during monsoon, only to be greeted by squalor.
+I had made a failed trip to this place once before, during monsoon, only to be greeted by squalor.
 This time it was drier and cleaner.
 Due to my awkward timing I’d reached at noon and had to wait till the next morning for the actual trip.
 So, I visited the museum in Morena in the afternoon.
 Although not very big, it is an important museum simply because it is located at the heart of a region that I consider to be among the richest yet most neglected in terms of archaeological treasures.
-There are scores of small and big sites in this belt across Northern Madhya Pradesh.
-Strangely it is only a few hours from Delhi and not more than an hour from Agra but almost nobody knows about these places.
+There are scores of small and big archaeological sites in this belt across Northern Madhya Pradesh.
+Strangely it is only a few hours from Delhi and not more than an hour from Agra but almost nobody seems to care much about them.

-The museum named after Ram Prasad Bismil itself has some small sculptures uncovered from various sites across the region.
+The museum, named after Ram Prasad Bismil, also has some small sculptures uncovered from various sites across the region.
 Apart from them there are photographs and information about the important sites.
 However, for some reasons, the more interesting sculptures are lying outside the museum.
 They have not been sorted or labelled.
 I could not figure out what some of them even depicted.
 Hope somebody can help with these.

 The Walk to Salvation:

-Anyways, coming back to the next morning, I checked the map and decided to come to a place called Nurabad around 14 kms away from Morena.
-This was because the map shows a diversion from the highway at this point that leads to my destination.
-It seems a long way and success would mean a walk of close to 30 kms if I also returned in the same manner.
-It seems like an insane plan but I was not psychologically prepared to accept another failed trip and was prepared to die trying.
+Anyway, coming back to the next morning, I checked the map and decided to come to a place called Nurabad around 14 kms away from Morena.
+This was because the map shows a diversion from the highway at this point that leads to Bateshwar.
+It seemed a long way and success would mean a walk of close to 30 kms if I also returned in the same manner.
+It seemed like an insane plan but I was not psychologically prepared to accept another failed trip.

 KK Muhammed: The Man of Monuments

 This situation of hopelessness persisted till 2004 when KK Muhammad, an official from Archaelogical Survey of India arrived on the scene and was fascinated by the ruins.
 But it was not easy to restore it.
 To make matters worse, Morena happened to be the epicentre of infamous Chambal bandits.
 Although by that time this menace had been curbed to a large extent, there were still a few operating gangs.
-Muhammad met convinced some of them to allow the restoration and offer protection.
+Muhammad met and convinced some of them to allow the restoration and offer protection.
 The process still continues and so far 80 of the temples have been faithfully restored after a lot of painful research.
 Rest of the artefacts are still lying around the compound.
-For those who are wondering, the aforementioned bandit gangs are no longer active and the area now is generally safe for visitors but the neighbouring hillocks have now been overtaken by stone mining mafia.
-Read more about Muhammed’s illustrious career here.
+The aforementioned bandit gangs are no longer active and the area now is generally safe for visitors but the neighbouring hillocks have now been overtaken by stone mining mafia as per some reports.